Admissions guide Admissions Updated 21 Mar 2026 4 min read

 Catchment makes more sense when you can see where it sits in the whole process.
 Open the admissions guide.

-2. Check how travel changes the shortlist
+2. See how travel changes the decision

 3. Move into live school research